“Nobody Died At Sandy Hook” Appendix B By: Nick Kollerstrom

 In addition, tweets about the shooting began before it occurred, a tribute was apparently uploaded one month before the event, and web pages honoring the victims, including a Facebook page R.I.P.
 Victoria Soto, were established before they had “officially” died.

-A lot has also been made of a single, seemingly innocuous tweet from Sandy Hook Elementary principal Dawn Hochsprung’s Twitter account, posted on October 17, 2012, showing the school’s students participating in their annual evacuation drill.
-Despite looking nothing like the chaos that unfolded less than two months later (which should be an enormous shock to no one, ever), this is somehow supposed to be “proof” that what occurred on December 14, 2012, was actually just a drill:
+A great deal of emphasis is also placed on a single, utterly mundane tweet from Sandy Hook Elementary principal Dawn Hochsprung’s Twitter account.
+Posted on October 17, 2012, it shows students participating in the school’s annual evacuation drill.
+Despite looking nothing like the chaos of December 14—an observation that should shock precisely no one—this image is nevertheless presented as “proof” that the massacre was merely a drill:

 “Nobody Died At Sandy Hook” Chapter Eleven By: James Fetzer and Kelley Watt

-When I saw the title of this chapter, “Are Sandy Hook skeptics delusional with ‘twisted minds’?”, I thought, “Perfect!
+When I saw the title of this chapter—“Are Sandy Hook skeptics delusional with ‘twisted minds’?”—I thought, Perfect.
 Easiest chapter yet.
-I’ll just write ‘yes’—or ‘yes, of course,’ if I’m feeling loquacious—publish, and move on to Chapter Twelve.”
+I’ll just write “yes”—or “yes, of course,” if I’m feeling loquacious—publish it, and move on to Chapter Twelve.

-But, as it turns out, there are actual claims being made here.
-Most are the same tired nonsense recycled from earlier chapters, but there are a couple of new ones thrown in for good measure.
+Unfortunately, there are actual claims being made here.
+Most are the same recycled nonsense we’ve already slogged through in earlier chapters, but a couple of new wrinkles are tossed in for variety.

 “Nobody Died At Sandy Hook” Chapter Ten By: “Dr. Eowyn” (aka Maria Hsia Chang) and James Fetzer